Purpose: This help guide will walk you through the three steps of processing your payroll.

 - If an employee has a wage or demographic record end and a new record starts within the pay period range, we will use the record that was effective at the beginning of the pay period for reference on which information to use on the payroll.
 This may cause an employee to be underpaid.
 If you need to override this, you can do so in Step 2 of running payroll.

 - We will check for any new hire dates that fall within the current pay cycle to ensure new hires are not excluded from payroll if they start in the middle of a pay cycle.
-New hires must also have active wage and demographic effective dates to be in the current payroll.
+New hires must also have active wage and demographic effective dates to be on the current payroll.
 If a new hire that is salaried starts mid-pay period, you will need to prorate the salary paid out in Step 1 to eliminate overpayment.
 Note: The hours shown on the salary employee's pay stub will show the prorated hours.

 Run payroll in the Payroll Center

 All payroll runs are processed in the Payroll Center using an easy, three-step process.
 To get started, go to the Run Payroll tab found in the Payroll Center.
 You will see a list of available payrolls with specifics about each payroll, including the payroll start and end dates.
 Double-check the "Due Date" to make sure it hasn't shifted due to a federal holiday.

 1. Run Payroll: If you have not started the payroll, you can click Run Payroll to begin your payroll run.
 Be sure to verify that your pay dates are accurate first.

 If you have already started working on your payroll, you will see options to click Continue Payroll or Reset Payroll instead.